AntonioTorres23/OpenGL_Notes/Instancing.md

 What makes this code interesting is the last line where we call `glVertexAttribDivisor`.
 This function tells OpenGL **when** to update the content of a vertex attribute to the next element.
 Its first parameter is the vertex attribute in question and the second parameter the **attribute divisor**.
 By default, the attribute divisor is 0 which tells OpenGL to update the content of the vertex attribute each iteration of the vertex shader.
 By setting this attribute to 1 we're telling OpenGL that we want to update the content every 2 instances and so on.
 By setting the attribute divisor to 1 we're effectively telling OpenGL that the vertex attribute at attribute location 2 is an instanced array.

 I'm going to break this down into my own words since this concept is kind of confusing.
 By default the attribute divisor is 0 and will update per vertex.
 For example, if we have a lot of vertex positional data it will go through each 3 coordinate vertices sequentially until all of those are done once its drawn by `glDrawArrays` or `glDrawElements`.
-On the other hand by setting the `glVertexAttribDivisor`
+On the other hand by setting the attribute divisor to 1, this

 If we now were to render the quads with `glDrawArraysInstanced` we'd get the following output.